Devon Holiday July 2003 - page 3

 Avon.
 After this we visited the local pub, the Sloop Inn for a

-drink, then went to find a nice spot for a picnic along the coast path.
+drink, then went to find a suitable spot for a picnic along the coast

 |